 The knee slice is one of the most well-known and adaptable BJJ passes.
 It is one of the first passes you learn in Brazilian Jiu-Jitsu and one of the last moves you will train on.

-Although it may appear straightforward at first, it is an effective technique used in top-level competitions.
+Although it may appear straightforward initially, it is an effective technique in top-level competitions.